sun-uma/all-things-basic/BaseConverter/README.md

 Base Converter is a program that takes input as a decimal number and prints the binary, octal and hexadecimal equivalent.
 It takes numbers with fractional parts as well.

 It is written in Python 3.8 and developed in PyCharm.
-It imports sys, math and string libraries.
+It imports sys and math libraries.
 The time complexity is O(log n) for whole numbers where n is the decimal number.
 It is O(n) for fractional numbers where n is the length of the output fractional part.

 To run the program: